September Issue 2017

 Photos by the author

 Kishore Meghwar, a villager in his twenties, looks like someone who lives on the edge.
 His unflinching gaze was born out of a lifetime of staring down a sea of dunes, some of which can rise up to 130 feet here in UC Giryacho.
-Despite the lack of electricity, functional schools or hospitals in the area, he breaks into a blissful grin when expressing his feelings for his surroundings.
-“There is no other place I would rather be than here.”
-Kishore is in the grip of the spell that this 19,638 square kilometre district casts on its denizens.
-He hails from Gorano – one of 12 hamlets that lie within a stone’s throw from each other.
+Despite the lack of electricity, functional schools or hospitals in the area, Kishore is attached to his turf.
+He is in the grip of the spell that this 19,638 square kilometre district casts on its inhabitants.
+He hails from Gorano — one of 12 hamlets that lie within a stone’s throw from each other.

 Prema Meghwar, a childless old lady, also lives in Gorano.
 Ever since her husband passed away, her nephew has farmed their land and looked after her.
 It is her only means of sustenance.